raspberrypilearning/comic-character/en/step_4.md

 title: What are DOM Methods?
 ---

+DOM (Document Object Model) methods are a set of tools used to manipulate the content, style and structure of web documents dynamically using JavaScript.These methods enable developers to manipulate a document while the code is running.

+Here are some common DOM methods:

++ getElementById(id): retrieves an element by its id attribute. var element = document.getElementById("myElement");

++ getElementsByClassName(className): Returns a live HTML Collection of elements with the given class name. var elements = document.getElementsByClassName("myClass");

++ getElementsByTagName(tagName): Returns a live HTML Collection of elements with the given tag name. var paragraphs = document.getElementsByTagName("p");

++ querySelector(selector): Returns the first element that matches the specified CSS selector. var element = document.querySelector(".myClass");

++ querySelectorAll(selector): Returns a NodeList of all elements that match the specified CSS selector. var elements = document.querySelectorAll("p.myClass");

++ addEventListener(event, callback): Attaches an event listener to an element. element.addEventListener("click", function() {
+        console.log("Element clicked!");
+    });

++ createElement(tagName): Creates a new HTML element with the specified tag name. var newDiv = document.createElement("div");

++ appendChild(node): Appends a node as the last child of a parent node. parentElement.appendChild(childElement);

++ removeChild(node): Removes a child node from its parent. parentElement.removeChild(childElement);

++ setAttribute(attribute, value): Sets the value of an attribute on the specified element. element.setAttribute("class", "newClass");

++ getAttribute(attribute): Retrieves the value of the specified attribute on the element. var classValue = element.getAttribute("class");

 --- /collapse ---

+### Create the superhero display area function

 --- task ---

-Open the `script.js` file.
+Open the `script.js` file which has already been linked to your `comicbook.html` file.

-Create a JavaScript function named `changeDisplay` that takes a parameter `id`.
+Create a JavaScript function named `changeDisplay()` that takes a parameter `id`.

-This function will update the display based on the provided id.
+This means the function will update the display based on the provided id from your HTML page.

 --- code ---